What's in this post...

 Every hour, all night long.

 That is how often I got out of bed to check my babies were still breathing.
 10 pm, 11 pm, midnight, and on until morning.
 If I came into semi-consciousness at all, bam.
-Try as I might, I couldn’t go back to sleep without checking.
-I’d never have forgiven myself if something happened to them and I simply rolled over in the night.
+Up to check on the kids.

 I would get out of a warm, soft bed, walk down the hall, and as carefully as can be put my hand on their tiny chests.
 The concentrated act of trying not to wake them up woke me up.

-But this is normal right?
+But, this is normal right?
 Because mothers worry?

 Well, yes.
 But no. Yes and no?

-Anxiety is going around.
-In the past week I’ve had enough comments and emails from readers wondering if they just worry too much or if they have anxiety.
+Over the years I’ve had enough comments and emails from readers wondering if they just worry too much or if they have anxiety.
 It’s a fine line.
 One is a bit of a nuisance and the other can be an affliction.